Abdominal pain after lifting heavy object while pregnant will scare most future moms.

 Lifting weights is great for your health, strength, and figure.
 But sometimes, lifting weights that are too heavy can cause abdominal pain.

 If this is the case, you should stop doing it.
-Keep lifting, but lighter weights.
+Keep lifting, but lighter weights, and always make sure to bend knees.
+This way, your weight will be focused on the knees, not the abdomen.
 Don’t try to endure the pain, thinking it will stop.

 There are some great pregnancy workouts and activities that will suit you better in this period of your life.